 Many executives tell us that they use strategic priorities but report that the approach isn’t working as well as they had hoped.
 To set the strategic agenda and drive implementation effectively, we have found that strategic priorities need to balance guidance with flexibility, counterbalance the inertia of business as usual, and unify disparate parts of the business.
 Crafting strategic priorities that do all of these things — and do them well — is a tall order.
 The remainder of this article will describe the seven characteristics of effective strategic priorities, explain why they matter, and suggest practical diagnostics managers can use to assess their company’s strategic priorities.
-The figure below, “How Effective Are Your Strategic Priorities?”, summarizes the seven factors.
+We summarize the seven factors in the accompanying figure, “How Effective Are Your Strategic Priorities?”

 1. Limit the number of priorities to a handful.
 Restricting the number of strategic priorities to three to five has several advantages.
 Most obviously, having a small number will be easier to understand, communicate throughout the organization, and remember.7 Rather than overwhelming employees with the full set of all choices and interdependencies that make up a company’s strategy, communicating a few strategic priorities can focus attention, effort, and resources on the things that matter most now.
 The best priorities serve as strategic guardrails.
 If they know the parameters they must work within, managers and employees can fill in the blanks based on their local knowledge and circumstances.